Daniel1999Akama/Daniel-Akama-Nyamweya/public-health-research/README.md

 - Presented the second half of the video research presentation.

 ## Folder Contents
-- `final-report.pdf` – Full research paper with citations and analysis.
+- `Infection_research.mp4` – Full video presentation on the topic.
-- `presentation-slides.pptx` – Summary slides presented to the class.
+- `infection_research.pdf` – Summary slides presented to the class with references.
-- `references/` – Folder containing supporting sources and notes.

-## Author
-*Your Name* – Graduate Student in Health Informatics
-Email: *your.email@example.com*